Federal Student Aid is Driving Tuition Prices Higher

 During his speech at the Democratic National Convention, former President Bill Clinton made a point of reminding voters of a 2010 law pushed through congress by the Obama administration which, among other things, relaxed the repayment requirements for federally guaranteed student loans.
 Despite the fact this law allowed a lot of indebted Americans to breathe a little easier–and despite my admiration for these two men who have done their best to clean up after the Bush family–I was and am against this law.
 In fact, I am against the whole idea of the federal government lending money to students so they can buy their college education on credit.

 Hold on a minute, I can hear you thinking.
 Aren’t you a college professor?
 Don’t you have kids who will be university age soon?
 Yes and yes.
 But I’d hate to see my boys, or any other young person, rack up thousands of dollars of debt just so they can attend school.
 Not when there are other solutions.

 Federal student aid is driving a price explosion at America’s colleges and universities.
-Tuition prices have risen more than 400% since I received my BA in 1996.
-It’s gotten so bad that the money I paid to attend the University of California would not be enough to buy my students an AA at the college where I teach.
+Tuition prices have risen more than 400% since I received my BA in 1992.
+It’s gotten so bad that the money I paid to attend the University of California would not be enough to buy my sons an AA at the college where I teach.
 This is a community college, mind you, where classes used to be free.